Omar-p/learning-notes/aws/aws.md

 S3 Standard
 S3 Standard-IA
-S3 Intelligent-Tiering
+S3 Intelligent-Tiring
 S3 one AZ
 S3 Glacier - Instant retrieval
 S3 Glacier - Flexible Retrieval
-S3 Glacier Deep Archieve
+S3 Glacier Deep Archive

 - lifecycle rules can move object downward not upward.
 - all can move data down to any lower class, but S3 one AZ-IA